klimeryk/recalendar/README.md

 See the [`config.php`](https://github.com/klimeryk/recalendar/blob/main/config.php) file for the full list of available options and their descriptions.
 You can modify the options there as well, but it's recommended to use the `local.config.php` instead as then you can easily update the source code in the future and retain your configuration changes.

+You can have multiple local config files and explicitly pass the path to the `generate.php` script: `php generate.php -c second.config.php`.

 There's also an [example generated PDF](https://github.com/klimeryk/recalendar/raw/main/example/ReCalendar.pdf) you can check out quickly and the [`local.config.php`](https://github.com/klimeryk/recalendar/blob/main/example/local.config.php) that generated it as an inspiration:

 ```
 cp example/local.config.php .
 ```

+## Command line options

+For ease of you use, you can make the `generate.php` file executable (`chmod +x generate.php`) and then you can run it simply with `./generate.php`.

+Available command line options:

+- `-c path/to/file.php`: uses the specified local config file instead of the default `local.config.php`.

 ## Advanced configuration example